Jade: Come on already!

 - The Cruciatus Curse Harry tried using on Bellatrix Lestrange did work, but due to his own lack of desire to hurt her, it was really weak in effect.
 It applies to all Unforgivable curses, as their user has to desire to hurt others for them to work at all, and without pure malice (which is quite different from the righteous fury that Harry tried to channel into his Cruciatus against Bellatrix) their effect will be less than desired.

-- Another Harry Potter example, it is made quite clear that magic is more than just a wand and an incantation do not magic make, you have to be a wizard to use magic.
-Filch trying to learn magic via Quickspell would be an good example.
+- In general, it is made quite clear that magic is more than just a wand and an incantation; you have to be a wizard to use magic.
+Filch trying to learn magic via Quickspell would be a good example.